Background pattern

 The effect of this medication has not been studied in pregnant women.
 Ertapenem Qilu should not be used during pregnancy unless your doctor decides that the potential benefit justifies the potential risk to the fetus.

-Women receiving Ertapenem Qilu should not breastfeed because it has been found in breast milk and may affect the infant.
+Women who are receiving Ertapenem Qilu should not breastfeed because it has been found in breast milk and may affect the infant.

-Do not drive or use any tools or machines until you know how you react to the medication.
+Do not drive or use any tools or machines until you know how the medication affects you.

-Certain adverse effects, such as dizziness and somnolence, associated with Ertapenem Qilu may affect patients' ability to drive or operate machinery.
+Certain side effects have been reported with Ertapenem Qilu, such as dizziness and somnolence, which may affect patients' ability to drive or use machines.

 Ertapenem Qilu contains sodium

-This medication contains approximately 137mg of sodium (main component of table salt/for cooking) in each 1.0g dose.
-This is equivalent to 6.85% of the recommended daily maximum sodium intake for an adult.
+This medication contains approximately 137 mg of sodium (main component of table salt/cooking salt) per 1.0 g dose.
+This is equivalent to 6.85% of the maximum recommended daily sodium intake for an adult.

-This medication will always be prepared and administered by a doctor or other healthcare professional through an intravenous (IV) route (into a vein).
+This medication will always be prepared and administered intravenously (in a vein) by a doctor or other healthcare professional.

 The recommended dose of Ertapenem Qilu for adults and adolescents 13 years of age and older is 1 gram (g) administered once a day.